What Does a General Contractor Do? A Homeowner’s Guide

 Who buys the materials, me or the contractor?

-How long does a typical home addition take?
+How long does a typical home renovation take?

-Timelines vary widely.
-A simple bathroom might take 3-6 weeks, while a large kitchen remodel or second-story addition can take 3-6 months.
-Your GC will provide a realistic timeline based on scope, material availability, and weather.
+There is no “typical” timeframe; it depends entirely on the project.
+A bathroom might take 3-6 weeks, while a full kitchen remodel or addition could take 3-6 months.
+A reliable GC will provide a projected timeline in their proposal, factoring in material lead times and trade schedules.

-Ready to start your renovation with expert oversight?
-Call 📞833-365-8755 or visit Find a Contractor to schedule a free consultation for your project.
+Ready to transform your renovation vision into reality?
+Call 📞833-365-8755 or visit Hire a Contractor to consult with a professional general contractor today.

 About